 A blog is not a replacement for a department webpage, but in certain cases a blog can help highlight certain aspects of your office, program or department that can be short- or long-term (e.g., class projects, study-abroad programs).
-There are three types of blogs and varying levels of involvement from university communications.
+There are three types of blogs and varying levels of involvement from university marketing & communications.
 Tiers one and two should be cleared by our office before launch.

 - Tier one: A blog that uses a Whitworth-branded template, is connected to or redirected from the Whitworth website, is likely to have a broad audience, and is edited and partially managed by marketing & communications.
 Maarketing & communications may pay for hosting.
 Example: On Bended Knee.

 - Tier two: A blog targeted to a more specific audience that features the university logo in the footer only.
 Content is managed by Whitworth staff or faculty, with minimal involvement by marketing & communications.
 Departments pay for hosting.
 Example: Whitworth English.

 - Tier three: A loosely affiliated blog with no direct or obvious connection to Whitworth.
 The Whitworth logo may not be used, and the university should in no way appear to endorse the content.
 Typically used for student projects.
 No oversight by marketing & communications needed.